Jesseekoh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11 - Adds permission to subdirectories of the current directory 12 - Creates my_dir with permissions 751
 13 - change group owner of a file
+14 - change group and owner of a file
+15 - change owner of a symbolic link